SnailUsbs/webfishing-gm_bigcity/README.md

 - The map's model is made by the Sketchfab artist "CHANO": https://sketchfab.com/3d-models/gm-big-city-6cfb71e7b08744eeb4c59fbfb4fd9963

 - The mod is too big to upload to GitHub, so instead, this GitHub page will be used to host the open-source files.
-If you want to get the normal build of this map, please use the Thunderstore page.
+If you want to get the normal build of this map, please use the Thunderstore page: https://thunderstore.io/c/webfishing/p/SnailUSB/GmodBigCity/

+- To upload the exported map to github, I had to compress it into a 7z file instead of zip, as that was the only way to get it under the file size limit on here.
+If you want to install the build from this github page instead of thunderstore, you will have to install it manually, or turn it into a zip file so hook line and sinker can accept it.